KelvinUng1/ReviewAR-fe/README.md

 # ReviewAR
-An mobile application that uses AR technology to display reviews for related nearby venues using your location data.
+An mobile application that uses AR and Geolocation technology to display reviews for related nearby venues.

-Repository available for iOS and Android
+Application compatible with iOS and Android

 Example:
 -